Former Pocono drag strip becomes 278 acres of preserved land

 The Peruginos hosted events other than drag racing, such as demolition derbies and a jet car.
 A news account from 1966 boasted that a Corvair pickup truck would be on hand to wow an opening day crowd with long wheel stands.

-A 2009 reunion drew 3,000 people to the cracked strip.
+A 2009 reunion organized by a lodge fan Charlie Hulsizer drew 3,000 people to the strip.
 Fans continue to post to Facebook pages devoted to the Pocono Drag Lodge.

+“Five time top fuel dragster racer Joe Amato cut his teeth at the lodge,” Hulsizer recalled in an email.
+“He was a huge competitor at the lodge.”

+Hulsizer, who organized the reunions from 2009 to 2016 and hosts two of the Facebook pages, has fond memories of the track and said he’s glad to see the land being preserved.